earthcube/2014-15Documents/README.md

-# Charge-to-demo-EC-governance

-##
+Use this version for linking

 **December 30, 2014**

-_Prepared by the EarthCube Test Enterprise Governance Project _

-_and the National Science Foundation_
+Prepared by the EarthCube Test Enterprise Governance Project and the National Science Foundation_

 # CHARGE TO EARTHCUBE DEMONSTRATION GOVERNANCE